Funding Your Employer Brand Plan—A Numbers Game You Need to Win

-A 2019 Compensation Best Practices Report by PayScale found that only one in five employees believe they are paid fairly.
+A 2021 Compensation Trends Report by PayScale found that 42% percent of people who were paid above the market rate believed they were paid below market.
 The critical word is "believe”.
 Marketers know that beliefs are perceived as truth, and the only way to change perception is through compelling communications.

 Great Game™ companies share the company financials, but seldom share individuals' salary information—it's often divisive, distracting, and doesn’t help you teach people business.
 The challenge is that like it or not, salary data is readily accessible online.
 While there is an array of free data sources available, they don't always apply rigorous validation of both employee and employer information.
 Using a reliable data source helps you form your organization's staffing strategy and build a sustainable compensation philosophy.

 The PayBrand story combines reliable market data with your organization’s unique values to create a narrative that explains the number on the paycheck to employees and recruits.
 It should align with the culture you are building.
 Are you paying top of the market, providing a home away from home experience, but have a lean team that is expected to work very hard?
 Do you pay in the middle of the market and have a system that rewards individual employee performance?
 Is your PayBrand established as fair but working for a greater good?
 Rooting this story in data provides you a communication platform to educate managers and dispel confusion for recruits and employees.